Most Aussies don't know the super guarantee rate

 When did the super guarantee rate increase?

-The SG rate has been rising every year since 2021.
-It'll reach 12% on 1 July, 2025.
+The SG rate increased every year (from 2021) until it hit 12% on 1 July 2025.
 This is the last rate increase the Government has scheduled for now.

 Super guarantee rate increases over the years